Hondarrabi Zuri Grape Variety: A Basque Commodity

 Nevertheless, due to falling demand, the area under vine has declined to about 6,000 hectares today, planted in the so-called Sherry Triangle.
 This is a landmass encompassing Jerez de la Frontera, El Puerto de Santa Maria, and Sanlúcar de Barrameda.
 Palomino is also found in Castilla y Leon (about 4,800 hectares) and Galicia.
 Palomino vineyards are also in Portugal, France, the Canary Islands, California, and even Australia.

 The attraction is not difficult to understand – Palomino is a very forgiving grape variety.
 It is the obvious choice if a winemaker seeks to produce high-quality fortified wine or grape-based spirit.
 Vines can be relied upon to grow large conical bunches laden with ripe fruit in the vast majority of years.
 Moreover, Palomino tends to deliver a regular yield and uniform crop unless the vintage is particularly challenging.
 It thrives in calcareous terroir, the mainstay of vineyards in the Sherry Triangle.
-And, unlike with Tempranillo Blanco and Xarel-lo, coulure, and millerandage occur very infrequently.
+And, unlike with Tempranillo Blanco and Xarel-lo, coulure and millerandage occur very infrequently.

 Does this all sound too good to be true?
 In that case, we should add that no grape variety delivers a flawless performance year in and year out.
 Palomino can develop rot if there is excessive humidity – it is also susceptible to Peronospora and Anthracnose.
 In very hot years, when irrigation is employed, vines are liable to yield inflated berries, which can be an undesirable characteristic even in the production of fortified wine.
 Excessively high bunch crops can mean very dilute wine and lackluster sherry.
 The secret to success, as ever, is moderation.

 Visiting a sherry bodega is one of wine’s greatest pleasures.
-Anyone who has stood in a courtyard sipping fino taken straight from cask will tell you the same; fino sherry is a magical drink, a curious combination of relatively high alcohol (about 16.5% ABV) and silky delicacy – a wine style that refreshes the palate like no other.
+Anyone who has stood in a courtyard sipping fino taken straight from the cask will tell you the same: fino sherry is a magical drink, a curious combination of relatively high alcohol (about 16.5% ABV) and silky delicacy – a wine style that refreshes the palate like no other.
 Tapas turn the experience into a veritable gastronomic paradise.
 And yet, the building blocks of sherry could almost be described as ignoble.
-So how does the winemaker turn these indifferent raw materials into a thing of beauty?
+So, how does the winemaker turn these indifferent raw materials into a thing of beauty?

 Short answer: with skill, experience, and a great deal of patience!
 Traditionally, the freshly harvested Palomino grapes would be subject to foot-stomping in concrete baths (Lagares), although this has been largely abandoned in favor of mechanical cylindrical presses.
 Interestingly, the rules of the sherry Consejo Regulador (ruling council) allow only 70% of the potential juice to be pressed from the grapes to make sherry.
 The rest is discarded or used to make spirits and vinegar.